Lost Tropics

 Lost Tropics is the debut studio album by Australian rock band Ocean Alley, released on 13 May 2016.
 Following the album's release, the band completed an 8 week tour of Europe.
 The album was re-released in June 2021 for Record Store Day, which saw the album debut inside the ARIA top 100, at number 83.
+It re-entered the chart in 2023, peaking at number 70.

 Reception

 Brian Winters from The Pier said "Lost Tropics, The band's first full-length rides on the heels of two successful, jam-packed EPs Yellow Mellow (2013) and In Purple (2015).
 Lost Tropics is Ocean Alley's effort to combine the raw, upbeat energy of Yellow Mellow with the dark, tantalizing sounds from In Purple."